StackStorm/st2contrib/packs/bitbucket/README.md

 Pack for integration of Bitbucket into StackStorm.
 The pack includes the functionality to perform actions on Bitbucket through StackStorm.

-##Steps for using the pack

 ## Actions

 ### Repositories

 #### List Repositories

-This action is used to list all the repositories of a user
+This action is used to list all the repositories of a user.

 Usage: